If your query is addressed below or on the Home Affairs website, we will not provide a response.

 There is no need to advise us once you have attended your biometrics appointment.

-If your application is urgent due to compelling or compassionate reasons (for example, a close family member has become ill suddenly in Australia), please email us a Compelling and compassionate request for travel.
+If your application is urgent due to compelling or compassionate reasons (for example, a close family member has become ill suddenly in Australia), please submit a Compelling and compassionate request for travel via the Australian Immigration Enquiry Form.
 Please ensure your request contains supporting documentation or other information (for example, medical certificate).
 Your application may not be able to be expedited if you do not provide relevant supporting evidence.

 We do not consider urgent requests to travel to attend business meetings or where your flight is departing soon as genuine emergencies.
 We try to process all applications as quickly as we can, however we cannot be held responsible if you have pre-booked your travel and your application is not lodged early enough to allow the processing of your application.
 Some applications will also require us to undertake further assessments, which may take more time.

 If you receive a request from the Department to provide more information or undertake additional assessments, you must do this in the timeframe requested, or your application may be refused.

 - If you lodged your visa using ImmiAccount, upload your extension request and any supporting documentation to ImmiAccount.

 - If you lodged a paper application, submit a request and any supporting documentation via the Australian Immigration Enquiry Form.